Katy Perry's own mom fell for her Met Gala AI photo. Do you know what to look for?

 How to tell if an image is fake (or at least suspicious)

-So what clues should Mary Perry — and other discerning viewers — be looking for to spot potential fakes?
+So what clues should Mary Hudson — and other discerning viewers — be looking for to spot potential fakes?

 Sam Gregory of the nonprofit Witness, which helps people use video and technology to protect human rights, encourages viewers to rely on context and intuition in situations like this one.